opendistro/for-elasticsearch-docs/docs/security-access-control/users-roles.md

 1. Provide a username and password.
 The Security plugin automatically hashes the password and stores it in the `.opendistro_security` index.
 1. If desired, specify backend roles and attributes.

    Backend roles differ from security roles.
-Backend roles are external roles that come from an external authentication system (e.g. LDAP/Active Directory).
-If you aren't using an external system, you can ignore backend roles.
+Backend roles are arbitrary strings that you specify *or* that come from an external authentication system (e.g. LDAP/Active Directory).
+Backend roles can help simplify the [role mapping](#map-users-to-roles) process.
+Rather than mapping a security role to 100 individual users, you can map the security role to a single backend role that all 100 users share.

    Attributes are optional user properties that you can use for variable substitution in index permissions or document-level security.